 The single most important element to define for an IAM project is the project scope.
-The IAM environment touches so many operational components and processes within an organization; the PMs role means they must clearly communicate to all stakeholders the full scope of the project.
-To properly determine the scope of an IAM project requires a PM an understand the nature of the IAM solution and its impact on other systems in the organization.
+The IAM environment touches so many operational components and processes within an organization; the PM's role means they must clearly communicate to all stakeholders the full scope of the project.
+To properly determine the scope of an IAM project requires the PM to understand the nature of the IAM solution and its impact on other systems in the organization.
 The Addendum suggests some questions that should be asked in the planning phase of an IAM project.

-The PM is responsible for making certain the scope of the project is clear.
+The PM is responsible for ensuring the scope of the project is clear.
 Too many IAM projects proceed with misunderstandings regarding the project scope.
 The IAM project lead, for example, might think the project is to implement a provisioning module, whereas the application owner might think the goal is to provide better authentication functionality.
 The auditor, in turn, might want improved governance.
 Reaching a common agreement on the scope will focus all stakeholders on the extent of the project.

-The following items are often inside the scope of a project of this nature: configuring and deploying the IAM tool, integrating with the email system, integrating with the system(s) that provide enterprise resource planning (ERP) functions (i.e., the computer systems that support the organization's operations).
-The HR system and the financial management system, however, are out of scope for this example project.
-While tight integration with HR could improve both systems-the HR system potentially able to increase its span-of-control and the IAM system benefitting from tight integration with HR for better provisioning of staff entitlements (e.g., training status, project membership, and employment status of staff)-the HR department is often reticent to make any changes to their onboarding and offboarding procedures.
+The following items are often inside the scope of a project of this nature:

+- configuring and deploying the IAM tool

+- integrating with the email system

+- integrating with the system(s) that provide enterprise resource planning (ERP) functions (i.e., the computer systems that support the organization's operations)

+The HR and financial management systems, however, are out of scope of this example project.
+While tight integration with HR could improve both the HR and IAM systems- the HR system potentially able to increase its span of control, and the IAM system benefitting from tight integration with HR for better provisioning of staff entitlements (e.g., training status, project membership, and employment status of staff)-the HR department is often reticent to make any changes to their onboarding and offboarding procedures.
+Evidence of a well-managed project may alleviate this fear.

 The Finance department also has challenges that discourage them from agreeing to anything that will impact their systems.
 They typically maintain a fine-grained authentication capability within the financial management system and often distrust any external entity's capability to do this.
-Externalizing access control to the IAM system will typically be less expensive and improve security but working with Finance will require its own focused effort.
+Externalizing access control to the IAM system will typically be less expensive and improve security, but working with Finance will require its own focused effort.

 In scope will be the applications that will rely on the IAM system.
-The PM must communicate with the system owners of each of these systems and determine what data attributes are required for users accessing each system.
+The PM must communicate with each system's owners and determine what data attributes are required for users accessing each system.
 For example, the email system will need to know a user's first and last names and, likely, middle initial, to construct their digital identifier correctly.
 It might also need to know their department or group memberships.
-Ideally, email systems should participate in a company's singlesign-on (SSO) solution (i.e., users will be authenticated as part of the SSO solution used in the organization).
+Ideally, email systems should participate in a company's single-sign-on (SSO) solution, i.e., users will be authenticated as part of the SSO solution used in the organization.

 The computer applications that provide operational functionality to users should also use the organization's SSO solution.
-In the real world, such applications might include a production machine, a process control system, an asset control system, a learning management system, a health monitoring facility, a vehicle registration, and so on.
-Any computer system that must be protected via an access control mechanism that ensures appropriate users only get access to the facilities to which they are entitled should be tied into the organization's SSO solution.
-The project manager must ensure the requirements for these applications are canvassed at the commencement of an IAM project.
+In the real world, such applications might include a production machine, a process control system, an asset control system, a learning management system, a health monitoring facility, a vehicle registration application, and so on.
+Any computer system that must be protected via an access control mechanism that ensures users only get access to the facilities to which they are entitled should be integrated into the organization's SSO solution.
+The project manager for an IAM project must ensure the requirements for these applications are canvassed at the commencement of the project.